SodiqMojeed/sodiqmojeed/content/blog/data-visualization/index.md

 ---
 title: Matula Tree Plotter
 summary: I just developed a web application for visualizing rooted trees and computing their statistics directly from their Matula numbers.
-The application is available at https://sodiqmojeed.github.io/matula_tree/.
 date: 2025-12-30
 authors:
   - me